zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Sam says, “Do we really want to put our daughter th rough that?”
 “To put someone through” something means to make someone do  something difficult or something that might require effort or even pain.
 S am then says, “Look at the tuition!”
 The “tuition” (tuition) of a school is ho w much it costs to go there, what the price is.
 Yasmin says, “Is that for all four ye ars?” meaning the tuition that they are looking at.
 Sam says, “No, for one year.”

 Many private schools in the U.S. can be very expens ive.
 I mean, in some schools here in Los Angeles, it can cost $15,000 a year to send your child to a selective school, often more than it costs to send someone to  a year of college.
-Yasmin and Sam are obviously very surprised at the cost, t he tuition of the schools they have been looking at for their daughter.
+Yasmin and Sam are obviously very surprised at the cost, the tuition of the schools they have been looking at for their daughter.
 Yasmin say s, “Is that for all four years?”
 And Sam says, “No, for one year.”

 Yasmin then says, “You’re kidding,” meaning you’re joking.
 Sam says, “I’m not.
 Public school is sounding better and better, isn’t it?”
 He means maybe because these other schools are so expensive, it would be b etter to send their child – and certainly cheaper to send their child – to a public  school.
 Public schools are supposed to be free in the United States.
 The gover nment doesn’t charge you or make you pay money to send your child to a public s chool.